barmakmostofian/BayesianBootstrap/README.md

 # Bayesian Bootstrap

-A small set of high-variance data may be the result of kinetic measurements.
+Kinetic measurements may result in a small set of high-variance data.
 Such data are not readily amenable to standard uncertainty analysis.
 The Bayesian bootstrap provides a credibility region to the true mean value that is not biased toward small values and is logically more consistent with the given type of data.

 For more information please read and cite the corresponding publication: https://arxiv.org/abs/1806.01998v2
 <br />